 Vice President, Wealth Management

-Jacob is a Vice President Wealth Management at Realized, helping real estate investors build personalized investment plans that are suited to their unique situation.
-Jacob looks to maximize risk-adjusted after-tax cash-flow and manage capital gains when evaluating portfolio options.
+Adam is a Vice President of Wealth Management at Realized, helping investors build personalized investment plans that are designed to maximize after-tax cashflow, mitigate capital gains, and constructed to help them meet their financial goals.